gjgd/venom-techspike/README.md

-# venom-techspike
+# Venom techspike

-Trying out https://github.com/orkestral/venom for a Whatsapp bot
+Trying out the [Venom framework](https://github.com/orkestral/venom) to build a Whatsapp bot

 # How to use